Peliha-ip/The-Cold-Above/README.md

 - Droopy dragons can spawn on some cosmic dimensions or its egg can either be obtained from comets or bartered by aliens.
 Right clicking on a droopy dragon will give the player the unused Droopy Likes Your Face music disc.
 - Snow golems can now have different faces and can even be equipped with carrots or golden carrots.
 - Woolly rhinoceroses can be dyed in any color, they also yield more wool than sheep, but they're neutral mobs.
+- The Moon regenerates every time the player exits the Moon dimension.

 Items:
 - Maple Boat